Hawxy/Discord.Addons.Hosting/README.md

 ### Reliability

-Discord.Net can occasionally fail to reconnect after an extended outage.
+Discord.Net can occasionally give up trying to reconnect after an extended outage.
 This library provides a basic solution that will automatically attempt to restart the host on a failure.
-Please note that this functionality is experimental and does not guarantee that the client will *always* recover.
-Please note that this feature is also affected by the shutdown timeout set above.
+Please note that this functionality is experimental and won't do much if the client completely deadlocks.
+This feature is also affected by the shutdown timeout set above.

 To use the reliability extensions, start the host with ```await host.RunReliablyAsync()```.